Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 You can cancel at any time

-The choice to give a baby aĀ dummyĀ (also known as a pacifier or soother) is a very personal one.Ā When it comes down to it, the choice is entirely yours.
-Remember to trust your parental instincts and don't feel swayed or disheartened because of the judgement of others.
+The choice to give a baby a dummy (also known as a pacifier or soother) is a very personal one.
+When it comes down to it, the choice is entirely yours.

-But others (around two-thirds) do choose to use a dummy to soothe their little one when they're unsettled or crying and find that a dummy satisfies their baby's natural non-nutritive sucking reflex when they're not feeding.
+Some parents don't include a dummy in their baby's routine and manage without one.
+But others (around two-thirds) do choose to use a dummy to soothe their baby when they're unsettled or crying and find that a dummy satisfies their baby's natural non-nutritive sucking reflex when they're not feeding.

 To help you decide, let's run through when dummies can be introduced, some of the advantages and disadvantages of dummies, and how you can introduce a dummy safely.